 INSERTstatements are supported.
 Under these circumstances, you very seldom need to use

 SELECTstatements until they actually have been inserted.

-INSERTif the statement inserts multiple rows and binary logging is enabled and the global logging format is to use statement-based logging (
+INSERTif the statement inserted multiple rows, binary logging was enabled, and the global logging format was statement-based (that is, whenever

-STATEMENT).
-This restriction does not apply to row-based binary logging.
+This does not apply when using row-based binary logging mode (

 INSERT DELAYEDis not supported for views.